-Costs are deducted from your super account each month, so there’s no impact on your day-to-day budget.
-If you take out income protection insurance with a private insurer, you could be eligible to claim a tax deduction on the cost of your cover, but you may pay a higher weekly rate and costs will come out of your take-home pay.
+Costs come out of your super account each month, so there’s no impact on your day-to-day budget.
+But it may mean you'll have less for retirement.
+If you take out income protection insurance with a private insurer, you could be eligible to claim a tax deduction on the cost of your cover.

-If you are unsure which insurance option is right for you, professional guidance can help.
+If you're not sure which option is right for you, professional advice can help.

 When you go on maternity or paternity leave, your income protection insurance will continue as long as you have enough money in your account to pay for the insurance premiums.
-If you have salary-based cover and your parental leave includes a period of leave without pay, we will change your income protection to unitised cover if we do not receive a contribution from your employer for three months.
+If you have salary-based cover and your parental leave includes a period of leave without pay, we'll change your income protection to unitised cover if we don't get a contribution from your employer for 3 months.

-If we do not receive any money into your account for a continuous period of 13 months, your cover will be cancelled.
-To stop this from happening, you can choose to permanently opt in to cover, which means cover will continue even if we are not receiving contributions for you.
+If we don't get any money into your account for 13 months straight, we'll cancel your cover.
+To stop this from happening, you can permanently opt in to cover.

-If you go on leave without pay, your ability to receive a benefit will continue as long as:
+If you go on leave without pay, you may still be eligible to claim a benefit as long as:

-For more information about what happens to your cover on leave without pay, read the Accumulation Account Insurance Guide (pdf).
+Find out more about what happens to your cover on leave without pay in the Insurance Guide (pdf).

 Some of the situations where your income protection payments will stop include when:

 If your employer starts paying you any annual, recreational, long service, sick, or other personal leave, your income protection payments will be suspended.
-Read the Accumulation Account Insurance Guide (pdf) for more information.
+Read the QSuper Insurance Guide (pdf) for more information.

 With unitised cover, how much you are insured for is based on multiple 'units' of cover.
 Each unit is worth a dollar value based on your age.